xapian/xapian-docsprint/howtos/collapsing.rst

 	  result set; doesn't reorder results, or guarantee to return the top N from each category.

-.. todo:: Check if there is existing documentation which can be used as a
-          skeleton for this.
+.. todo:: Start from collapsing.rst.